bsridatta/Deep-Learning-Specialization/Readme.md

 Deep Learning Specialization, Course 5

 **Disclaimer**
-According to the code of honor, while I deeply respect, it is forbiddent to opensource the solutions as it may effect the learning of the enrolled students and also the standards of the specialization itself.
+According to the code of honor, while I deeply respect, it is forbidden to opensource the solutions as it may effect the learning of the enrolled students and also the standards of the specialization itself.
 However this repository is to document my incredible experience, by just lisitng the Projects, Assignments and Quizes that I completed as a part of the specialisation.
 This does *not* contain any of the work itself.

 ## My Deep Learning journey started here!